corda/corda/docs/source/network-bootstrapper.rst

 The directory can also contain CorDapp JARs which will be copied to each node's ``cordapps`` directory.

-You can also have the node directories containing their "node.conf" files already laid out.
+You can also have the node directories containing their ``node.conf`` files already laid out.
 The previous example would be:

 .. sourcecode:: none